Glossary of Terms

 A green or brown foam used to support flower arrangements and hold moisture.

-The slightly decayed remains of shpagnum moss that holds a lot of moisture but has no nutrients.
+The slightly decayed remains of sphagnum moss that holds a lot of moisture but has no nutrients.

 A plant that dies down to the ground during winter and survives to grow again each spring.

-A chemical substance used to destroy bugs and floral diseases.
+Chemical substances used to destroy pests and control plant diseases.

-The process of changing light into carbohydrates that plants require to grow.
+The process of converting light into carbohydrates that plants require to grow.

-To multiply plants by dividing roots, layering or start from cuttings.
+To multiply plants by dividing roots, layering, or starting from cuttings.

 A chemical that encourages quicker root growth in new plants.